-- B. An inmate of an institution who was sentenced to life imprisonment without possibility of release or parole as the result of the commission of a capital felony is not eligible for parole and shall remain incarcerated for the entirety of his natural life. - [B.-] C. Unless the board finds that it is in the best interest of society and the parolee to reduce the period of parole, a person who was convicted of a capital felony shall be required to undergo a minimum period of parole of five years.
-During the period of parole, the person shall be under the guidance and supervision of the board. - [C.] D. An inmate who was convicted of a first, second or third degree felony and who has served the sentence of imprisonment imposed by the court in a corrections facility designated by the corrections department shall be required to undergo a two-year period of parole.
-An immate who was convicted of a fourth degree felony and who has served the sentence of imprisonment imposed by the court in a corrections facility designated by the corrections department shall be required to undergo a one-year period of parole.
-During the period of parole, the person shall be under the guidance and supervision of the board.
+- [B. Unless the board finds that it is in the best interest of society and the parolee to reduce the period of parole, a person who was convicted of a capital felony shall be required to undergo a minimum period of parole of five years.

+During the period of parole, the person shall be under the guidance and supervision of the board. - B. An inmate of an institution who is sentenced to life imprisonment without possibility of release or parole as the result of his conviction for a capital felony is not eligible for parole and shall remain incarcerated for the entirety of his natural life.

-[D.] E. Every person while on parole shall remain in the legal custody of the institution from which he was released, but shall be subject to the orders of the board.
-The board shall furnish to each immate as a prerequisite to his release under its supervision a written statement of the conditions of parole that shall be accepted and agreed to by the inmate as evidenced by his signature affixed to a duplicate copy to be retained in the files of the board.
+- C. An immate who was convicted of a first, second or third degree felony and who has served the sentence of imprisonment imposed by the court in [a corrections facility] an institution designated by the corrections department shall be required to undergo a two-year period of parole.
+An immate who was convicted of a fourth degree felony and who has served the sentence of imprisonment imposed by the court in [a corrections facility] an institution designated by the corrections department shall be required to undergo a one-year period of parole.
+During the period of parole, the person shall be under the guidance and supervision of the board. - D. [Every] A person [while] who is on parole shall remain in the legal custody of the institution from which he was released but shall be subject to the orders of the board.
+The board shall furnish to each immate as a prerequisite to his release under its supervision a written statement of the conditions of parole that shall be accepted and agreed to by the immate as evidenced by his signature affixed to a duplicate copy to be retained in the files of the board.
 The board shall also require as a prerequisite to release the submission and approval of a parole plan.
-If an immate refuses to affix his signature to the written statement of the conditions of his parole or does not have an approved parole plan, he shall not be released and shall remain in the custody of the corrections facility in which he has served his sentence, excepting parole, until such time as the period of parole he was required to serve, less meritorious deductions, if any, expires, at which time he shall be released from that facility without parole, or until such time that he evidences his acceptance and agreement to the conditions of parole as required or receives approval for his parole plan or both.
-Time served from the date that an inmate refuses to accept and agree to the conditions of parole or fails to receive approval for his parole plan shall reduce the period, if any, to be served under parole at a later date.
-If the district court has ordered that the inmate make restitution to a victim as provided in Section 31-17-1 NMSA 1978, the board shall include restitution as a condition of parole.
+If an immate refuses to affix his signature to the written statement of the conditions of his parole or does not have an approved parole plan, he shall not facility | institution in which he has served his sentence, excepting parole, until such time as the period of parole he was required to serve, less meritorious deductions, if any, expires, at which time he shall be released from that [facility] institution without parole, or until such time that he evidences his acceptance and agreement to the conditions of parole as required or receives approval for his parole plan or Time served from the date that an immate refuses to accept and agree to the conditions of parole or fails to receive approval for his parole plan shall reduce the period, if any, to be served under parole at a later date. district court has ordered that the immate make restitution to a victim as provided in Section 31-17-1 NMSA 1978, the board shall include restitution as a condition of parole.
 The board shall also personally apprise the inmate of the conditions of parole and his duties relating thereto.